 Whether you are interested in a 15-day or an 18-day Annapurna Circuit Trek, the cost of the trek sits around a 1000 EUR or 1100 USD per person.
 The shorter versions are almost the same price as the longer versions as you will be enjoying motorized transport on the tarred sections of the Annapurna Circuit.
 In terms of tipping, you can expect to pay about 10-20% of the total price of the trek to your guide and porter(s).

-How To Find a Trekking Company for the Annapurna Circuit
+How To Find a Trekking Company.
+The best Annapurna Circuit Trekking Companies

 There are several websites where you can book your Annapurna Circuit Trek.
 Important to consider is that the cheap providers are probably not very good for their staff.
 The income is relatively low in Nepal and some organizations like to make use of it.